Warda-Web-And-App-Developer/Hackathon/README.md

 - Firebase Authentication & Firestore Database

 ## 🤖 AI Tools Declaration
-During the development of this project, AI assistants (such as ChatGPT) were used as a development tool to help structure code, debug logic, and optimize the UI design.
+During the development of this project, Gemini were used as a development tool to help structure code, debug logic, and optimize the UI design.